 You have to admit, as hook ups got that is a rather unique one.
 As it transpires though, Mirai isn’t the only Spirit World Warrior at the school – Akihito’s fellow Literary Club member Mitsuki Nase is one, as is her older brother Hiroomi and teacher Shizuku Ninomiya too.
 Working alongside good Yomu they protect the locals from attacks by malevolent Yomu – although the biggest threat is Akihito as his Yomu half possess the destructive power known as Beyond The Boundary.

 An involved and heavily supernatural direction for KyoAni to take, based on the light novels of Nagomu Torii, but their trademark character designs means this is one monster hunt with a high moe factor.
-The infuriating side effect of this is that some people may find it hard to take the series seriously with such a cute cast but one comedic episode in particular which does greater damage in that respect.
+The infuriating side effect of this is that some people may find it hard to take the series seriously with such a cute cast, but one comedic episode in particular does greater damage in that respect.

 The early going of this twelve-part show is devoted to Akihito helping the bespectacled Mirai gain her confidence in slaying Yomu – the glasses being a vital plot point as Akihito has a fetish for this thus dotes heavily on his would-be assassin.
 A lot more unsavoury is Hiroomi who has an unhealthy little sister complex which should appal viewers as much as it does Mitsuki.

 But I digress.
 Mirai is from a family of warriors with cursed blood, which they can manipulate to form a weapon for slaying Yomu, but are outcast for this reason.
 Mirai has actually been assigned to kill Akihito before his Yomu half awakens and runs riot by Izumi Nase, who obviously doesn’t understand the concept of “immortality”.
 Izumi is the older sister of Mitsuki and Hiroomi but appears to be working on her own agenda.